albrow/zoom/README.md

 Register returns a *ModelType, which is a reference to a registered model type and has methods for saving, deleting, and querying models of that type.
-Convention is to name the *ModelType the plural of the corresponding registered type, but it's just a variable so you can name it whatever you want.
+Convention is to name the *ModelType the plural of the corresponding registered type (e.g. "Persons"), but it's just a variable so you can name it whatever you want.

 ### Saving Models